aws/aws-cdk-rfcs/text/0001-cdk-update.md

 there was little value in reinventing the wheel, so to speak, when CDK already had all of the information we'd need to deliver this.

-For identifying stacks that are subject to accelerated deployment, we are considering defining a full "Personal Development Stack" model, possibly based off of information in the CDK `App` context.
+For identifying stacks that are subject to hotswap deployment, we are considering defining a full "Personal Development Stack" model, possibly based off of information in the CDK `App` context.